The regularity of almost all edge ideals: Introduction

 \subsubsection{Acknowledgements}

-The first author would like to thank Magnus Halldorsson, Klas Markstr\"om, Andrzej Ruciński, Carsten Thomassen and Institut Mittag-Leffler for organising the research program \textit{Graphs, Hypergraphs and Computing}.
-The second author is supported by the Finnish Academy of Science and Letters, with the \textit{Vilho, Yrj\"o and Kalle V\"ais\"al\"a Fund}.
+We thank two anonymous referees and Russ Woodroofe for many helpful comments, which greatly helped to improve the paper.
+The first author would like to thank Magnus Halldorsson, Klas Markstr\"om, Andrzej Ruci\'nski, Carsten Thomassen and Institut Mittag-Leffler for organising the research program \textit{Graphs, Hypergraphs and Computing}.
+The second author was supported by the Finnish Academy of Science and Letters, with the \textit{Vilho, Yrj\"o and Kalle V\"ais\"al\"a Fund}.